rlassche/gpib/perl/README.md

-=perl=
+# perl

-This is the perl package for using GPIB devices.
+Backend server for the GPIB project.